 The service supports OpenVPN, PPTP, L2TP, and SSTP security protocols.
 A kill switch and auto-reconnect feature are included and the provider clearly states that it doesn’t track its users’ online activities.

 The price plan selection is rather interesting, and it’s organised according to purpose, with, for example, a plan aimed at torrent users.
 There is a 24-hour trial to try it out, too.
-Pricing is affordable but bear in mind there is a one connection limit on all but the Ultimate VPN plan, which is the clear winner as it gives you all the goodies at a relatively palatable yearly rate (currently there is an exclusive 2-year deal for the Ultimate plan).
+Pricing is affordable but bear in mind there is a one connection limit on all but the Ultimate VPN plan, which is the clear winner as it gives you all the goodies at a relatively palatable yearly rate.
 The packages available are:

 - Standard VPN [$3.08 a month] 1-year - $36.95 (or $4.95 billed monthly)